ishanpranav/finc-2339-real-estate-capital-markets/src/assignment-3.md

 to fixed intervals, such as 50 bps, whereas the weighted average coupon is a precise figure.

+Another explanation is that the mortgage pool may contain underlying loans with diverse characterists, such as a mix of older loans with interest rates that are different from newer ones.

 ### Short Question 1 Part B

 > Average loan size is lower for higher coupons.
 Why do you think that is?